Table Rock Fork of the Mollala

 FLOWS and ACCESS: This river is best after a heavy rain storm.
 The only gauge that we use currently for this run is the mollala River at Canby, which provides a fairly strong correlation for this run.
 The Table Rock Fork usually contains about 10% of the water of the mollala River at Canby.

-We had about 7000 cfs in the mollala River at Canby gauge on the day the photos were taken for this trip report.
+We had about 7000 cfs in the mollala River at Canby gauge on the day the photos were taken for this trip report, except for the first image, which was taken at 4,000 cfs.